 He got his start at age 16 when he started orchestrating for Spanish film composer Carlos Martín.
-2 years later he moved to Boston to study Film Scoring, Conducting and Composition at Berklee College of Music where he was the President of the Society of Composers, taught music technology and held the position of Assistant Conductor of the Berklee Contemporary Symphony Orchestra.
+2 years later, he moved to Boston to study Film Scoring, Conducting and Composition at Berklee College of Music, where he was the President of the Society of Composers, taught music technology and held the position of Assistant Conductor of the Berklee Contemporary Symphony Orchestra.

 In 2018, Pedro won the most prestigious award given by the Berklee Film Scoring department –the George Delerue Award.
-He was awarded an Honorable Mention by MTNA competition in 2017, a Special Mention for "Most Remarkable Musician" at the IBLA Grand Prize, and the Rick Applin Award for outstanding achievement in fugue composition.
-Thanks to the Wachter Fellowship, he lived in Los Angeles during the summer of 2018, where he worked for Lucas Vidal.
+He was awarded an Honorable Mention by MTNA competition in 2017, a Special Mention for "Most Remarkable Musician" at the IBLA Grand Prize and the Rick Applin Award for outstanding achievement in fugue composition.
+Thanks to the Wachter Fellowship, he lived in Los Angeles during the summer of 2018, where he worked for Emmy-winning composer Lucas Vidal.

 He graduated Summa Cum Laude in December 2019 and by February had scored 2 feature films as co-composer and orchestrated part of James Bond 007: No Time to Die.

 During 2020, Pedro worked with some of the best studio orchestras in Europe, collaborated on 5 feature films, a TV show, and a TV series for Amazon Prime Video.
 He has also scored several short films and documentaries and arranged for multiplatinum pop stars like David Broza.
 His concert music has been commissioned in Boston, New York, Los Angeles, and Spain.

 His most recent projects include the Academy Award-nominated Klaus (2019), the most ambitious animation feature film Netflix has ever made (additional composer).